olayinkaa/Insight-journal/typescripts/note.md

 while interfaces are commonly sed to define the structure of objects, they are not limited to just objects.
 Interfaces in Typescript can also be used to `describe the shape` of functions and classes.

+# Declaration Merging
+Once an interface is declared, it cannot be directly modified.
+However, Typescript allows what is informally referred to as `declaration merging` or `interface extension` which is often misconstrued as `re-opening`.

+Declaration merging in Typescript refers to the ability to extend or argument an existing declaration, including interfaces.
+This can be useful when you want to add new properties or methods to an existing interface without modifying the original declaration.

+# Generics
+In Typescript, generics allow you to create reusable components that can work with a variety of types.
+Generics make it possible for you to define functions, classes and interfaces that can work with different data types without having to duplicate code.

+# Type Narrowing
+Type narrowing is the process of refining a variable's type within a conditional block of code.
+This allows you to write more precise and type-safe code.

+Typescript provides several mechanisms for narrowing types
+- Type guards : Type guards are mechanisms that help typescript understand and narrow down the types more precisely.
+One common type guard is the `typeof` operator

+- The instanceof operator: This is another type guard in typescript that allows you to check whether an object is an instance of a particular class or constructor function

+- Intersection types